AAFOptimus/AAFFamilyDCHAudio/README.md

 Realtek USB Audio Chips are not supported at this moment.

-When you remove this driver package, everything that was selected at the time of installation will be removed (including in previous systems).
+When you remove this driver package, everything that was selected at the time of installation will be removed.

 - [X] Purpose of this project